 There were five holes-in-one during the 2014 Mid-Amateur Interprovincial at Middelburg GC in Mpumalanga.
 Three of them were on day four, by Sunil Pillay (Border), Michael Holden (EP) and Gerlou Roux (WP), and others by Danie van Vuuren (North West) and Marius Nel (Free State).

 Three aces were recorded in one day at the 1984 SA Amateur at Humewood, and four aces during the 2005 Nashua Masters at the Wild Coast.
+There were three aces in the 2022 SA Open at Blair Atholl.
 The busiest year for aces on the Sunshine Tour was 2009 when there were 18.

 David Melman, a renowned Long Driving competitor, today the Golf manager at Huddle Park, aced the 351-metre par-4 fourth hole at Oppenheimer Park in Welkom in 2001.
 This is thought to be the longest ace in South Africa.

 Doug van Breda from Port Elizabeth, on a windy day at Humewood, aced the 350-metre ninth with a strong tailwind in October 2017.
 (See story on 1-2-3-4 by a fourball at the same hole.)

 Lee Bray, in June 2012, holed out on the 343-metre 17th hole at Serengeti Golf & Wildlife Estate.

 Brendan Janse van Rensburg (Klerksdorp) made an unlikely ace on the 341-metre par-4 fourth hole at Vaal de Grace in April 2008.